-Only the following relative distinguished names should be used in the "ISSUER" and "SUBJECT" fields:
+Only the following relative distinguished names should be used in the "ISSUER" and "SUB-JECT" fields:

 - CN for common name

 - OU for organizational unit

 - 0 for organization name

 - PC for postal code / zip code

 - STREET for street / first line of address

 - L for locality name

-- ST (or SP or S) for state or province name - C for country
+- ST (or SP or S) for state or province name

+- C for country

-The order of these names matters.
-They should be listed in the order defined above.
-If a name is missing, it should not be listed in the "ISSUER" and "SUBJECT" fields.
+The order of these names matters and they should be listed in the order defined above.
+If a name is missing, it should not be listed in the "ISSUER"/"SUBJECT" field.